 Runtime Operation (normative)

-While the vTPM is running, the VMM MUST protect the vTPM's secrets and state
+While the vTPM is running, the VMM MUST protect the vTPM's secrets and state.

 The VMM and other trusted domains MAY enforce constraints on the vTPM's operations.
-The VMM and other trusted domains MAY force a vTPM to shut down, lose access to certain secrets (see eAIKs, Section 10.6.2.4), have its certificates revoked, or otherwise enforce consequences if these constraints are violated.
+The VMM and other trusted domains MAY force a vTPM to shut down, lose access to certain secrets (see eAIKs, Section 10.6.2.4), have its certificates revoked in the local PKI, or otherwise enforce consequences if these constraints are violated.

+The vPlatform Credential (10.4) SHALL accurately reflect the vPlatform at all times.

+Components required by the vPC SHALL be added to the vPlatform.
+Components allowed by the vPC MAY be added to the vPlatform.

+If the vPC says a measurement of a given component will exist, the measurement SHALL be taken and placed in the corresponding vTPM PCR.
+If the vPC does not say that a measurement will exist, the measurement is not required.

+Components not included in the vPC MUST NOT be added to the vPlatform.

+vPlatform behavior SHALL correspond to the policies described in the vPC.

 If the vTPM is not running, the VMM MUST NOT release the vTPM's secrets.